One of the most frequent questions we’re asked by trucker, concerns the owner operator vs company driver dilemma.

-- Easy to change jobs.
 If you don’t like the trucking company you are working for or the type of trucking jobs, you can simply walk away without the worry of breaking any contractual agreements or losing money.

-- Job security.
 With the driver shortage in full swing, company truck driving jobs are plentiful.

-- No start up costs.
 Other than your CDL driver training, there’s no upfront cash outlay.